bboru21/pranzo/README.md

 Currently this script is predicated on the host computer having python3 and pip3 references to Python 3 available.
 In the future, those refrences will be updated to python/pip once Python 2 reaches it's end of life.

 ## Setup
-* Run the following  to setup the VirtualEnvironment for the first time:
+* The first time, run the following to setup the VirtualEnvironment create a local settings file:
 ```
 sh setup.sh
 ```